jshawl/peanut-butter-and-jelly/08-single-page-web-apps/oojs2_create_update_destroy/readme.md

 and Destroy artists.
 We won't really be adding functionality to songs, given the time, but the same principles apply.

+maybe reframe the songs as a bonus? i.e. we'll be focusing on artists, but try songs as a bonus.

 Overall, our app has a couple of parts that work together to create that lovely Single Page App Experience (SPA® Experience) ;)

+A diagram here would be extremely helpful.
+In the last couple of one on ones people have been overwhelmed with files and where things go

 ### The Database